jonasbn/til/bootstrap/prevent_wrapping_of__contents_of_code_tags.md

-# Wrap contents of code tags
+# Prevent wrapping of contents of code tags

 If you want to wrap contents of `code` tags in Twitter Bootstrap (v2).